 I am still lagging behind as we hike.
 Taking pictures as the desert landscape continually changes.
 The trail does undulate a little but we continue to gain elevation.
 The temperature is warming up but only ever gets to a very comfortable hiking temperature.

 We took a break on a north facing slope after 2 hrs 20 min and 7 km of hiking.
-While we enjoyed the view I had some fun taking photos of our hiking mascots, Horace the Hedgehog (Emily) and Frosty Paws (me).
-The mascots are great at holding still while I photograph them but Horace did have an adventurous tumble down a very steep slope from which Emily made me do the rescue.
+While we enjoyed the view I had some fun taking photos of our hiking mascots, Horace the Hedgehog (Micah) and Frosty Paws (me).
+The mascots are great at holding still while I photograph them but Horace did have an adventurous tumble down a very steep slope from which Micah made me do the rescue.

 We started off again heading towards the Thumb.
 In a straight line The Thumb is 1.9 km away but it will take us 2.3 km of hiking to get to our closest point which will be still 500 m away.